aritro98/Stock-Analysis-using-Python/README.md

 ## Features
 - Fetch historical stock data for 10 companies using the `yfinance` library.
-- Perform technical analysis with indicators like SMA, RSI, MACD, and Bollinger Bands using `pandas-ta`.
+- Perform technical analysis with indicators like SMA, RSI etc using `pandas-ta`.
 - Visualize stock prices and technical indicators using `matplotlib`.
 - Combine data into a single dataset and save it as a CSV file for future analysis.
 - Analyze stock trends to aid in investment decisions.